googlecreativelab/teachablemachine-community/README.md

 # Teachable Machine Community

-(some gif)

-[Teachable Machine](https://teachablemachine.withgoogle.com) is a web tool that makes it fast and easy to create machine learning models for your projects, no coding required.
-Train a computer to recognize your images, sounds, & poses, then export your model for your sites, apps, and more.
-[Try it out here.](https://teachablemachine.withgoogle.com)

 This repository contains parts of Teachable Machine that can be contributed to by community.
 Its split up into two sections, [snippets](/snippets) and [librarires](/librarires).

 The snippets are markdown files that are shown inside the [Teachable Machine](https://teachablemachine.withgoogle.com) tool, that are meant as starting points to use the trained models outside the tool.